ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 If this header is not included, the client MUST NOT send any connection ID capsules.

-The "Proxy-QUIC-Forwarding" is an Item Structured Header {{!RFC8941}}.
+"Proxy-QUIC-Forwarding" is an Item Structured Header {{!RFC8941}}.
 Its value MUST be a Boolean.

 If the client wants to enable QUIC packet forwarding for this request, it sets